-General Education and Charter School Lease aids were in line with the budget due to enrollment targets ending very close to budget.
-The school had REAP grant award revenues of \$13,037 in FY22.
+General Education and Charter School Lease aids both came in under budget due to enrollment targets being 6 kids short of our budget estimates.
+The school had REAP grant award revenues of \$12,517 in FY23.

 General Fund revenues came from the following sources: